-The Board of Directors ("Board") of INIX Technologies Holdings Berhad ("INIX" or "the Company") is committed to maintain a sound, effective and comprehensive risk management framework and effective internal control system throughout the Group in ensuring shareholders' investment and the Group's assets are adequately safeguarded.
+The Board of Directors ("Board") of Zen Tech International Berhad (formerly known as INIX Technologies Holdings Berhad) ("Zen Tech" of the "Company") and its subsidiaries (the "Group") is committed to maintain a sound, effective and comprehensive risk management framework and effective internal control system throughout the Group in ensuring shareholders' investment and the Group's assets are adequately safeguarded.

-The Board of Directors of INIX is pleased to present its Statement on Risk Management and Internal Control which outlines the Group's internal control framework and risk management systems for the financial period ended 30 June 2021 as required by Bursa Malaysia Securities Berhad ("Bursa Securities").
-This Statement has been prepared pursuant to Chapter 15.26(b) of ACE Market Listing Requirements ("AMLR"), and in accordance with the Statement on Risk Management & Internal Control -Guideline for Directors of Listed Issuers (the Guidelines").
+The Board of Directors of Zen Tech International Berhad is pleased to present its Statement on Risk Management and Internal Control which outlines the Group's internal control framework and risk management systems for the financial year ended 30 June 2022 as required by Bursa Malaysia Securities Berhad ("Bursa Securities").
+This Statement has been prepared pursuant to Chapter 15.26(b) of ACE Market Listing Requirements, and in accordance with the Statement on Risk Management & Internal Control - Guideline for Directors of Listed Issuers (the "Guidelines").